sailscastshq/docs.sailscasts.com/docs/boring-stack/authentication.md

 # {{ $frontmatter.title }} {#authentication}

+Authentication is the process of verifying the identity of a user, typically through credentials like a username and password.
+For example, logging into a GitHub account requires authentication.

 The Boring JavaScript Stack manages its own authentication.

 By default, the Boring JavaScript Stack offers you two mechanisms for authentication: